Redeemed Issues Recap

 CoreSite Realty Corp - COR-A

-On a funny note, finally CORR-A fans will no longer fall victim to this painfully similar ticker.
+On a funny note, finally, CORR-A fans will no longer fall victim to this painfully similar ticker.

 - Redemption: CoreSite Realty Corp., 7.25% Series A Cumulative Redeemable Preferred Stock (NYSE: COR-A)